 Craig Thornton, Project Leader

-Meet Craig Thornton, a senior scientist from the Department of Environment and Science in Rockhampton.
+Meet Craig Thornton, a senior scientist from the Department of Environment, Science and Innovation in Rockhampton.
 With a love of the great outdoors, an affinity for conservation and an interest in agriculture, Craig completed a Bachelor of Land Resource Science in 1998 at the University of Queensland, St Lucia.
-He then commenced work with the Department of Natural Resources in Biloela where he worked on both the Brigalow Catchment Study and the Biloela Tillage Trial over the next 10 years.
+He then commenced work with the Queensland Government in Biloela where he worked on both the Brigalow Catchment Study and the Biloela Tillage Trial over the next 10 years.
 In 2008, he took over as project leader for the Brigalow Catchment Study full-time and led the study during its adaptive land management phase.
 After swearing to never go back to university, Craig completed a Master of Philosophy (MPhil) in 2012 which examined how peak runoff rates at the Brigalow Catchment Study changed with land development.
 He also completed Doctor of Philosophy (PhD) on the effects of land development on soil fertility and water quality in 2022.
 One aspect Craig enjoys about his job is that the knowledge generated from the study helps to guide agricultural best management practice towards long-term sustainability.
 He is constantly perplexed that not everyone considers the study to be the centre of the universe.

 Contact Craig directly by email or phone (07 4837 3373).